3.1 Introduction to Computer Software:

 • Compatibility: Ensure the OS supports the hardware and software you need.
 For example, if you want to run Windows-based applications, Windows would be the best choice.

-• Ease of use: Some operating systems, like macOS and Windows, are known for being user-friendly, while others like Linux may require more technical knowledge.
+• Ease of use: Some operating systems, like macOS and Windows, are known for being user-friendly, while others, like Linux, may require more technical knowledge.

 • Security and Privacy: If security is a priority, you might consider Linux or macOS, which are generally less prone to viruses.